zer0sense/pandoc_resume/markdown/resume_cs.md

 _Leidos_ March 2015-May 2016

+* **Effective Communication:**
-* Customer Educator delivered public briefings to educate 2500 active duty military on medical benefits offered by Tricare (military health insurance).
-Public briefer of audiences in excess of 200 personnel, and offered one-on-one counseling to educate military members on their needs and concerns for their benefits.
+  - Conducted engaging public briefings to educate 2500 active duty military personnel on the medical benefits offered by Tricare (military health insurance), demonstrating strong public speaking skills.
-* Responsible for distributing marketing material to ensure target populations are informed of entitlements provided by Tricare.
-Provided information for technological self-service aid for retirees in order to maintain benefits for life.
-* Efficiency oriented by completely revamping and maintaining active file management for 2500 active duty service members assigned to the location.
-Including logistics preparation of enrollment forms to the national archive for members that depart for all members that rotate through the location following HIPAA compliance for storage and shipping of sensitive documents.
+  - Delivered one-on-one counseling sessions to address the individual needs and concerns of military members regarding their benefits, showcasing empathy and active listening.

+* **Customer Service:**
+  - Acted as a customer educator, providing personalized assistance and guidance to military members, ensuring they were well-informed about their entitlements and benefits.
+  - Distributed marketing materials and utilized technological self-service aids to facilitate access to Tricare benefits, prioritizing customer satisfaction and convenience.

+* **Organizational Skills:**
+  - Implemented efficient file management systems to organize and maintain active files for 2500 active duty service members, demonstrating meticulous attention to detail.
+  - Managed logistics for enrollment forms, ensuring compliance with HIPAA regulations for the storage and shipping of sensitive documents, highlighting a commitment to data security and compliance.

 __ACMI POD LOADER__